parkinsons-toolkit/app-content/pages-content/managing-symptoms/stiffness-slowness-and-small-movements.md

 ### Warm baths

 - May help relax stiff muscles.
-- _Make sure you are well hydrated if you have warm baths._
+- <ins>Make sure you are well hydrated if you have warm baths.</ins>

 ## My Experience

 People affected by Parkinson’s describe their experiences.

 > “If you’ve got, you know, slow hands, shaking, you know, hands, legs, a bike or hand exercises would be best because that will relieve the tension and the stiffness in your hands.
 Keep using them and they will get better.”
->
-> _(Person with Parkinson’s)_
+> (Person with Parkinson’s)

 ## Further assessment

 ### Questions

 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your <a href="/information/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.
+You could record them in your <a href="/information/my-reminders-and-notes" class="internal-link">My Reminders and Notes</a> section to bring to the appointment.

 **They may ask about:**